-Staging the prequel to The Little Foxes at the Hunt-Morgan House, right across the park from the Bodley Bullock was a no-brainer.
+Staging the prequel to The Little Foxes at the Hunt-Morgan House, right across the park from the Bodley Bullock House was a no-brainer.
 Audiences experienced the illicit thrill of eavesdropping, of literally being a fly on the wall to witness the events that turned three little foxes into truly appalling adults.
-Our site specific staging put them right in the room, so they didn’t miss a single back-stabbing moment.
-Wine, hors d oeuvres and violins on the lawn set the tone for the evening, which ended with champagne and dessert.
+Our site-specific staging put them right in the room, so they didn’t miss a single back-stabbing moment.
+Wine, hors d oeuvres, and violins on the lawn set the tone for the evening, which ended with champagne and dessert.

-Cast: Roger Leasor, Samantha Doane-Bates, Bob Singleton, Tara Adkins, Tim Hull, Ashley Smith, Chris Rose, Allie Darden, Terry Withers, Brenda Crutcher and Lief Ericson Rigney.
+CAST: Roger Lee Leasor, Samantha Doane-Bates, Bob Singleton, Tara Adkins, Tim Hull, Ashley Smith, Chris Rose, Allie Darden, Terry Withers, Brenda Crutcher, and Lief Ericson Rigney.

 By Candace Chaney Contributing Theater Critic

 On the heels of its successful debut production, of The Little Foxes by Lillian Hellman, newborn theater troupe On the Verge returns with Hellman’s prequel, the powerful, well-done, and exquisitely cast Reconstruction drama Another Part of the Forest.